hanalym/FlexSched-Organize-and-Manage/README.md

 # FlexSched-Organize-and-Manage

 ## Project Description
 FlexSched is a student-driven program that helps students manage pending requirements, schedules, and tasks.
 It also allows students to share tips and notes with each other to make assignments easier to complete.
+By combining task management with collaboration, FlexSched aims to make academic learning more organized, efficient, and less stressful to studenrs

 ## Objectives
 - Remind students of their remaining requirements.